Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-02-06-Android Studio_thread_AsyncTask.markdown

 - Independent path of execution in a running program
 - Code is executed line by line
 - App runs on Java Thread called 'main' or 'UI thread'
-- Draws UI ont the screen
+- Draws UI on the screen
 - Responds to user actions by handling UI events

 ### ANR (Application Not Responding)